 The label font (Lucida Grande Regular 10 point) is used for the labels on toolbar buttons and to label tick marks on full-size sliders.
 You should rarely need to use this font.
-For an example of this font used to label a slider control, see the Spoken User Interface pane in Speech preferences.
+For an example of this font used to label a slider control, see the Dock size slider in Dock preferences.